KadriUmay/OSDUPowerConnectors/README.md

 ![](media/f844c77bc02830464f6e52020c74c4ab.png)

-The Power Automate Connector Postman collection could be downloaded from Power Automate Connector Postman Collection.
+The Power Automate Connector Postman collection could be downloaded from here.
 Note that the query doesn’t run as you need to provide a bearer token.

 ![](media/6c4acf1043e880dafcb19b083959a83e.png)